rasgs/rasgs.github.io/README.md

 Live demo at https://rasmusgs.com/petrol-jekyll-theme

-<p align="center">This is a simple and minimalist template for Jekyll for those who likes to eat noodles.</p>
+<p align="center">This is a simple and minimalist template for Jekyll for those who likes to eat cake :cake.</p>

 ***